 To thrive in the job, you will need energy, empathy and resilience.
-We don’t care what gender you identify as, or if you’ve been a tradie, an accountant, a hairdresser or a teacher – we want officers with life skills.
+We not concerned about which gender you identify as, or if you’ve been a tradie, an accountant, a hairdresser or a teacher – we want prison officers with life skills.
 We want officers who communicate well and can find common ground with anyone.

 What you'll do on the job